ShubhamPP04/springdale-school-website/README.md

 ## Features

-* Home: A welcoming homepage with a carousel showcasing school events and activities.
+* **Home**: A welcoming homepage with a carousel showcasing school events and activities.
-* About Us: Information about the school's history, vision, mission, and facilities.
+* **About Us**: Information about the school's history, vision, mission, and facilities.
-* Academics: Details about the school's curriculum, teaching methodologies, and educational resources.
+* **Academics**: Details about the school's curriculum, teaching methodologies, and educational resources.
-* Admissions: Information about the admission process and criteria.
+* **Admissions**: Information about the admission process and criteria.
-* Students: Highlights student achievements, clubs, and the student council.
+* **Students**: Highlights student achievements, clubs, and the student council.
-* Contact Us: A contact form for inquiries and a Google Maps integration for location.
+* **Contact Us**: A contact form for inquiries and a Google Maps integration for location.

 ## Getting Started